boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 }
 {{</highlight>}}

 The results?
-Well for 5 million documents, the ranking takes about 80 ms. The finding of the top results and sorting takes 26 ms. Looks like the sorting issue is solved.
+Well for 5 million documents, the ranking takes about 80 ms. The finding of the top results and sorting them takes 26 ms. Looks like the sorting issue is solved.
 Also this leaves us with a huge time budget for putting additional ranking on top if we want.

 In fact after all the above and some other tweaks I was able to get it ranking 50 million documents in 800ms and the sorting and selection done in under 30 ms.

 The reality is though that I am likely to cut off any further processing if we get something like 1 million terms.
 The reason being its unlikely there is any point going beyond that.
 It's not like web search where if you search for facebook and facebook happens to be the 2 millionth document people are going to notice that its not in your search results.
-Also at 1 million documents on my laptop I can rank collect and sort in ~30 ms which which is more than fast enough for my purposes.
+Also at 1 million documents on my laptop I can rank collect and sort in ~30 ms which is probably fast enough for my purposes.